 8. Having a Slow Load Time

-We’ve said it before and we’ll repeat it again – internet users have very short attention spans.
+We’ve said it before and we’ll repeat it – internet users have very short attention spans.
 Users expect a lightning-fast load speed for web pages, images, and videos.
 According to Google, more than half of all mobile users abandon sites that take over 3 seconds to visit.

 9. Not Focusing on User Experience